AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/02-program-performance.md

     </thead>
     <tbody>
       <tr>
-        <td data-label="KPI">Improved levels of public satisfaction with the government services as measured by a public digital dashboard</td>
+        <td data-label="KPI-1">Improved levels of public satisfaction with the government services as measured by a public digital dashboard</td>
         <td data-label="Target">Positive change in stakeholder feedback</td>
         <td data-label="Action">The DTO conducted research to establish a baseline for user satisfaction, and published a summary of the results at www.dto.gov.au/blog/how-do-australians-really-feel-about-digital-government-services/.</td>
         <td data-label="Comment">The DTO has released the alpha of the Performance Dashboard, which reports on user satisfaction of government services.<br />